paulilab/paulilab.github.io/README.md

 ### Adding posts

 Create an .md file under `/_posts` (start by copying an already existing file).
+The filename must have the form `YYYY-MM-DD-some-post.md` to be valid.

 A JPEG file with a post picture should be called `YYYYMMDD-SomeLabel.jpg` and placed in `/assets/img/posts/`.
 Before adding the picture resize it to have the